 Emma Jensen is an Australian artist, editor and educator based in Gainesville, Florida.
 She graduated from the University of Melbourne with a Masters in Creative Writing, Editing and Publishing, including a major creative work in graphic form titled, What We Don't Speak Of.
 She has worked as a comics educator for various Australian organizations including the State Library of Victoria, Yarra Youth Services and Express Media.
 She has also worked as an editor for independent and educational publishers, and as art editor for youth magazine, Voiceworks.
 She publishes and exhibits comics regularly with her work most recently included in kus #37 Down Down Under and Ink Brick No 10.

-Emma joins SAW as Program Director and instructor after coming to Gainesville for the year-long intensive program in 2018.
+Emma joins SAW as Assistant Executive Director and instructor in both in person and online programs after coming to Gainesville for the year-long intensive program in 2018.

 Elizabeth Trembley, Ph.D, is a Lamda Literary Award-winning mystery novelist (Whacked, pen name Josie Gordon), memoirist, and writing teacher of more than three decades.
 She trained in literature and innovation and creativity in places as diverse as the University of Chicago and Disney University.
 Through her classes, hundreds of students have drafted their first novels, explored digital storytelling, crafted political and personal essays, and reflected on their lives through memoir.
 In the early 2010s she turned her attention to comics, studying at the Sequential Artists Workshop and Center for Cartoon Studies before beginning to teach comics as well.